 WP OAuth Server is designed to integrate smoothly with the WordPress REST API and all the routes.

 Authorizing against the WordPress REST API can be done through header authentication.
 This request is very similar to basic authentication.
-The WP OAuth Server plugin add Bearer Token support to the WP REST API allowing access tokens to securely make requests on a users behalf without exposing any sensitive information.
+The WP OAuth Server plugin adds Bearer Token support to the WP REST API allowing access tokens to securely make requests on a users behalf without exposing any sensitive information.
 Simply pass a valid access token in the header as a Bearer Token during any request to the WP REST API.